scientific-python/specs/spec-0015/index.md

 ## Description

 A security policy in a GitHub repository helps users know how to report vulnerabilities responsibly and enables maintainers to respond effectively to security issues.
-This prevents senstive issues from being disclosed publicly before they are addressed.
+This prevents sensitive issues from being disclosed publicly before they are addressed.

 This spec provides guidance for creating and maintaining a clear and accessible `SECURITY.md ` file in the repository, which serves as the project's security policy.

 ### Core Project Endorsement